Getting a New Build Buy-To-Let Mortgage

 • There’s no evidence that the property is attractive to tenants and will achieve the rent you’re hoping to charge

-• Older properties are a lot more likely to have had their teething troubles – such as damp, subsidence and other issues – rectified
+• Older properties are much more likely to have had teething troubles, including damp, subsidence, and other issues.

 If you’re an experienced landlord who has successfully let properties in the past, you might find it easier to overcome these issues.
 It will also help if the property you’re hoping to buy is a house, as there is a higher lender appetite for these.
 New build flats, though, are another story.